bizzclaw/radioactive-sandbox/README.md

 ```
 And there's your basic item.
 You can remove PickupFunction/DropFunction if you don't want your item to have any of those.

+---

 ## Future Plans
-I more or less fixed this up on a whim because I was feeling some nostalgia for this gamemode back when I missed with it years ago.
-I did my best to fix it up but there are still many issues seeing as this hasn't been touched for 8 years and was made on the last version of gmod.
+I more or less fixed this up on a whim because I was feeling some nostalgia for this gamemode back when I messed with it years ago.
+I did my best to fix it up but there are still many issues seeing as this hasn't been touched for 8 years and has to be caught up with many updates to gmod and the lua API.

 Still whenever I have some free time I'd like to do the following:

 - fix up more errors.

-- Fix the font issues.
+- Fix the font issues (I kind of just duct taped in some really hasty fixes to the fonts to get them working for now)

 - Replace all CS:S dependencies with Half Life 2 or Custom assets so people won't see errors if they don't own CS:S.

-- Improve Weapons
+- Improve Weapons, although it might be better to leave that up to whoever decides to run this gamemode because it would be easier to replace the weapons with something like CW 2.0 outright.

 - Improve the Radstorm Effect